mikael-ros/minecraft-on-marp/readme.md

 Note the use of the pinging symbol as a page index.
 While it looks best for 25 pages, you can expand it by adding more bars.

 ## How to use
-> Note! this theme will likely not work very well together with others.

 ### Template
 1. Download this GitHub repository, either by downloading the latest release .zip or cloning.
 2. Download/extract the necessary third-party assets.
 See "Mining for assets"